Izabella Camargo: Burnout syndrome

 Between August 14 and October 27 she was removed on medical recommendation to treat Burnout syndrome.
 Upon returning to work on the 29th, she was dismissed without just cause.
 In 2019, the court ordered the broadcaster to rehire the journalist.

 Ministry of Science, Technology, Innovations and Communications and return to Globo

 In January 2019, she accepted the invitation of the Minister and astronaut Marcos Pontes to join the MCTIC communication team.

 During the first 100 days of government, she contributed, among other activities, to reports on Antarctica and the Technological Safeguards Agreement and in April 2019 she resigned from her post.
 In September 2019 she was rehired by Globo, working in the newsroom of weather forecast.

 Career as a YouTuber

 In April 2020, the presenter launched the channel Dá um Tempo!.

 Awards

 2011 - Esso Journalism Award - report "Vizinhos do Crack" - Honorable Mention.

+Personal life

+Since 2024, Izabella is married to the financial educator Thiago Godoy, with whom she has two children: Angelina, born in 2021, and Antonio, born in 2025.